Alerts: Spaceport's Event System

 def response = YourMessageProcessor.handle(message, client)

-// Use Spaceport's SocketResult to send response through the WebSocket
+// Send response through the WebSocket (async, non-blocking)

 r.writeToRemote(['response': 'Message received', 'echo': message])